-Changing our culture when it comes to the stereotypes we have of each gender would be a great place to start.
+Changing our culture when it comes to gender stereotypes is a great place to start!
 As a parent, I’m passionate about ensuring the next generation isn’t raised with these outdated ideas of women and men’s roles and characteristics.

-But I think this also offers us a real opportunity to change things right now when it comes to modelling what effective leadership looks like.
+But I think we also have a real opportunity to change things right now when it comes to modelling what effective leadership looks like.
 With courage and confidence, it’s time to change not only the diversity among our leadership teams but to create a new form of leadership.

 Stephanie S Mead, author of The Art of Strategic Leadership: How Leaders at All Levels Prepare Themselves, Their Teams, and Organizations for the Future, sees this ability to change as being fundamental to successful business.

 “If you want to be relevant in the future, you have no choice but to change and evolve…